SciML/DiffEqDocs.jl/docs/src/features/linear_nonlinear.md

 method provided by PETSc.jl.
 Thus if we pass this function into the algorithm as the factorization method, all internal linear solves will happen by PETSc.jl.

+### GPU offloading of factorization with LinSolveGPUFactorize

+If one has a problem with a sufficiently large Jacobian (~100x100) and a sufficiently powerful GPU, it can make sense to offload the factorization and backpropogation steps to the GPU.
+For this, the `LinSolveGPUFactorize` linear solver is provided.
+It works similarly to `LinSolveFactorize`, but the matrix is automatically sent to the GPU as a `CuArray` and the `ldiv!` is performed against a CUDA QR factorization of the matrix.

 ### IterativeSolvers.jl-Based Methods

 The signature for `LinSolveIterativeSolvers` is: